 To deliver many of these services, OCECD often collaborates with an extensive network of parent mentors to assist families.
-In Ohio, there are 76 Parent Mentor Projects, which provide services to districts or Educational Service Centers across the state.
+In Ohio, there are 75 Parent Mentor Projects, which provide services to districts or Educational Service Centers across the state.
 Parent Mentors, who are experienced parents of a child or children with a disability, are employed by public educational entities through a grant by the Ohio Department of Education.
-Within the 76 funded projects, there are 89 Parent Mentors who are hired to support a specific district/s or Educational Service Center/s.
+Within the 75 funded projects, there are 89 Parent Mentors who are hired to support a specific district/s or Educational Service Center/s.
 Two Parent Mentors from the Ohio School for the Deaf and the Ohio State School for the Blind serve all 88 counties.
+In addition to these grant funded projects and Parent Mentors, there are 6 self-funded projects (district self-funded) that support 7 Parent Mentors.
 Parent Mentors receive technical support from The Ohio State University's Center on Education and Training for Employment (CETE).
 In addition to their other responsibilities, Parent Mentors also serve as liaisons between families and school district personnel to foster positive working relationships between parents and educators.
 OCECD works in collaboration with the network of Parent Mentors and school district representatives by providing resources/information and professional development when requested.
 As allied entities, with the same goal of helping parents, we collaborate when opportunities arise.